melmel27/comakery/README.md

 | Issuer | Reg CF with > maximum value of tokens allowed | Forbid transfers increasing token balances above max balance | `setMaxBalance(amount)` |
 | Any Address During Regulatory Freeze| Anyone | Forbid all transfers while paused | `pause()` |

+## Lockup Periods

+There are a few ways that lockup periods are enforced:
+* By default all account addresses are locked.
+They require permissions to be transferred.
+Permissions can be granted on the account level or per address groups.
+* `setTimeLock(account, unixTimestamp)` locks all tokens in an account until the unix timestamp.
+Unix timestamps are indicated as the number of seconds since midnight UTC on January 1, 1970.
+* `setAllowGroupTransfer(fromGroup, toGroup, unixTimestamp)` allows transfers from a group of addresses to another group of addresses after the unixTimestamp.
+If the unixTimestamp is 0, then no transfer is allowed.
+This is because any uninitialized combination of addresses and timestamp will have a default value of 0.
+* There is a convenience method for setting group, timelock and the maximum number of tokens for an account.

+## Maximum Token Balance

+When transfering tokens to unaccredited investors or in the case that you wish to limit maximum number of tokens that an individual can obtaim:
+* You can set the maximum number of tokens that an account can **receive** using `setMaxBalance(address _account, uint256 _updatedValue)`

 ## Investors Can Trade With Other Investors In The Same Group (e.g. Reg S)

 To allow trading in a group: